ros2/design/articles/qos.md

 Note: for each of the main bullets there is also the option of "system default", which uses whatever setting was defined via the DDS vendor tools (e.g. XML configuration files).

-ROS 2.0 will provide QoS profiles based on the following use cases:
+ROS 2 will provide QoS profiles based on the following use cases:

 - Default QoS settings for publishers and subscriptions

-  In order to make the transition from ROS1 to ROS2, exercising a similar network behavior is desirable.
+  In order to make the transition from ROS 1 to ROS 2, exercising a similar network behavior is desirable.
-  By default, publishers and subscriptions are reliable in ROS2, have volatile durability, and "keep last" history.
+  By default, publishers and subscriptions are reliable in ROS 2, have volatile durability, and "keep last" history.

 - Services